Johnsalzarulo/design-challenge/README.md

 Ideally, you can open an issue in this repository.
 Treat it as an open project, our team will collaborate with you to refine the concepts.
 If you want to get clarification on a challenge or a specific point open an issue and ask!
 We'd love to work together to think through this design problem.
 We can both get a feel for each other in the process.

+There is a [sample submission](https://github.com/withbetterco/design-challenge/issues/1) in the repo as well to get a general idea of the general type of submissions we are looking for.
+Do not be limited by this.
+Specific solutions could come in the form as text only, sketches, screen recordings, whatever you feel is best!

 **Although we prefer a public submission - we understand that could be awkward if you are currently employed.
 If that's the case you can email your submission to john@withbetter.com - please treat it in the same way, an open design challenge we are collaborating on.**